Colossians 3:3-4 Those Concealed Shall Soon Be Revealed

 When He comes to be glorified in His saints [on that day He will be made more glorious in His consecrated people], and [He will] be marveled at and admired [in His glory reflected] in all who have believed.
 (2 Thess.
 1:10)

-So there will be a marvelling and complete admiration of Jesus when He comes.
+So there will be a marveling and complete admiration of Jesus when He comes.
 We shall see Him as He is and there will be complete amazement.
 But it isn't the only marvel!
-From this verse we could say that the marvelling and admiration is also at how His glory is reflected in all the believers!
+From this verse we could say that the marveling and admiration is also at how His glory is reflected in all the believers!
 We'll see loved ones and church members and they shall be in Christ's likeness with Jesus' glory reflecting through him.
 Remember that man's question to his Pastor - 'Will we know each other in Heaven?'
 The answer is that we won't truly know each other till we get to Heaven!

 Conclusion